9 Must-Try Bourbon Tasting Experiences in Kentucky

 Get There: 1 Lux Row in Bardstown; 502.337.7420

 Bardstown Bourbon Company is a state-of-the-art distillery set on 100 acres of rolling farmland.
-Among its many compelling tours and experiences, Taste of Whiskey History is most jaw-dropping.
+Among its many compelling tours and experiences, Taste of Whiskey History is the most jaw-dropping.
 Hosted in the vintage whiskey library that houses over 400 bourbons and ryes dating back to 1892, the guided tasting features an exclusive flight of three one-ounce vintage pours.
-“It’s a deep dive into history,” says Dan Callaway, vice president hospitality and product development.
+“It’s a deep dive into history,” says Dan Callaway, vice president of hospitality and product development.
 “We’re a modern distillery in the Bourbon Capital of the World and tasting whiskey history is part of understanding where we come from.
 You never know what will pop up—a pour from 1909, 1969, 1970s?
 The library is filled with once-in-a-lifetime opportunities, some of the best bourbons ever made.”
 Tickets are $250 per person to sample whiskeys that routinely sell for thousands of dollars an ounce.

 Get There: 1500 Parkway Dr. in Bardstown; 502.694.7212